 Fundamental concepts of probability and statistics (repetition of basic courses): concept of random variable, important probability distributions, covariance, parameter estimation, hypothesis testing, and confidence intervals.

 Regression analysis: Simple linear regression with parameter estimation, graphical model validation, transformation of variables, confidence and prediction intervals for parameters.
 Multiple linear regression with parameter estimation, statistical tests and confidence intervals for parameters, and variable selection.

-Classification: Concepts of classification, logistic regression, CART, random forests and model evaluation by cross-validation.
+Classification: Concepts of classification, logistic regression, CART, random forests, Support Vector Machines, and model evaluation by cross-validation.